-Photo credit: Tim Pierce via Flickr Creative Commons
+Photo credit: Barney Moss via Flickr Creative Commons

 Bookshop West Portal

 Families dig outings to the West Portal hood with its retro feel and kid-friendly bookstore.
 Bookshop West Portal has a specialist that keeps current on everything kidlet.
 With built-in benches for lounging and a third of the store dedicated to children, this low-key bookshop is an SF favorite.
 Its open layout means you can browse for grown-up reads and still keep an eye on the kiddos.
 Bonus: The YA section is outstanding.

 80 West Portal Ave.